briandealwis/ubcdiss/README.md

 and [_Formatting Requirements_](http://www.grad.ubc.ca/current-students/dissertation-thesis-preparation/formatting-requirements).
 GPS is very lenient with font choice, as long as the fonts are used consistently.

-I developed this template independently from Michael Forbes's `ubcthesis.cls`/`genthesis.cls`.
-Forbes' class appears to be a heavily modified version of some other LaTeX class and suffers from compatibility problems with some LaTeX packages from my experience acting as a LaTeX guru to other students.
-My template's document class instead builds on top of the standard LaTeX book class, which ensures much better compatibility with standard LaTeX packages.
+This template's document class instead builds on top of the standard LaTeX book class, which should ensure much better compatibility with standard LaTeX packages.
 The functionality is implemented using the commonly available packages found in most LaTeX distributions such as MacTeX, MikTeX, and TeXLive.
 My thanks are owed to the countless volunteers who write and maintain the many TeX packages!

 Please let me know if GPS requires you to make formatting or organization changes: I'll fold those changes into the template for